By Michael Lanza

-The tips below are based on my experience of many thousands of trail miles and three decades of backpacking, dayhiking, climbing, trail running, and taking ultra-hikes and ultra-runs—plus a quarter-century of testing and reviewing gear as a field editor for Backpacker magazine and now for this blog.
+The tips below are based on my experience of many thousands of trail miles and more than three decades of backpacking, dayhiking, climbing, trail running, and taking ultra-hikes and ultra-runs—plus a quarter-century of testing and reviewing gear as a past field editor for Backpacker magazine and for many years running this blog.
 I believe this story will give you expert tips on hiking with trekking poles that you will not find anywhere else.

 With practice, using trekking poles can become so second-nature that you don’t have to think about what you’re doing—your body works on muscle memory, and your pole plants and movement become more efficient and effective.
 Mountain runners can even get skilled at rapidly swinging poles to assist with balance and braking when running trails downhill.

 Tell me what you think of my tips, ask any questions, or share your own tips in the comments section at the bottom of this story.
 I try to respond to all comments.
 And click on any photo to learn about that trip.

 Ready for new poles?
 See my picks for “The Best Trekking Poles.”